BoltMk0/LaunchpadRadioTool/README.md

 # LaunchpadRadioTool
 Very old project (don't judge!) for using a launchpad to drive a sampler/playback system.

+**NOTE: This has been modified to be compatible with Launchpad Mini, it won't work with any other launch pad in its current state**

 ## Tutorials / Demo Videos
 For video tutorials on using this software, see [these guides on YouTube](https://www.youtube.com/playlist?list=PLTIBfamjFuMqPPKHSTtDXcs3HO9aihnu7)